Sapnavijay2812/url-shortner/README.md

 npm install
 npm start
 ```
 5. The project should now be running on your local machine.
-Access it via 'http://localhost:3000' or the specified port.
+Access it via 'http://localhost:8001' .

 # Internal Working of the Project
 The project's internal working can be divided into two main tasks: